 Pre 15/7/09 installers, I fear like us you will not now see much of a return on your investment.

-I have today received a technical information folder from The installers which includes literally everything you or your electrical contractors, network providers etc need to know about the installation.
+I received a technical information folder from The installers which includes literally everything you or your electrical contractors, network providers etc need to know about the installation.
 This includes procedures for isolating the PV, as well as start up procedures.
 I feel the householder should be at at least familiar/aware of these two procedures.

 Individual households will have their own folder however the isolation and start procedure should remain the same.